catalyst-cloud/catalystcloud-docs/source/compute-service/best-practices.rst

 volume for the root disk.
 Volume backed instances have several benefits, such
 as:

-* Snapshopts are created in seconds and use less space;
+* Snapshopts are created in seconds and use less space.
 * The volume and it's associated data can continue to exist after the compute instace is terminated.

 When launching an instance via the dashboard the default behaviour is to create a volume for its root disk.
 Other methods of instance creation vary and some